 If you are already up to speed with the idea of brands as communities of people with shared values and beliefs, it’s but a small step to appreciating the key role they play in successful transformation.

-Not only will your brand drive your transformation, but it will be critical to you maintaining a presence in the digital economy for the foreseeable future.
+Not only is brand the key to successfully transforming a business, but it will be critical to you maintaining a presence in the digital economy for the foreseeable future.
 A strong and clearly defined brand will unify the efforts of your stakeholders (and there are more than most people realise) behind a single objective making its realisation quicker, less expensive and far less painful.
 That’s why brand should be the starting point for every transformation.

 December 20, 2018